akka/akka/akka-docs/src/main/paradox/guide/tutorial_4.md

 We are almost ready to test the removal of devices.
 But, we still need the following capabilities:

  * To stop a device actor from our test case.
-From the outside, any actor can be stopped by simply sending a special the built-in message, `PoisonPill`, which instructs the actor to stop.
+From the outside, any actor can be stopped by sending a special the built-in message, `PoisonPill`, which instructs the actor to stop.
  * To be notified once the device actor is stopped.
 We can use the _Death Watch_ facility for this purpose, too.
 The @scala[`TestProbe`] @java[`TestKit`] has two messages that we can easily use, `watch()` to watch a specific actor, and `expectTerminated` to assert that the watched actor has been terminated.

 We add two more test cases now.
-In the first, we just test that we get back the list of proper IDs once we have added a few devices.
+In the first, we test that we get back the list of proper IDs once we have added a few devices.
 The second test case makes sure that the device ID is properly removed after the device actor has been stopped:

 Scala
 :   @@snip [DeviceGroupSpec.scala]($code$/scala/tutorial_4/DeviceGroupSpec.scala) { #device-group-list-terminate-test }